NicolasHug/Surprise/CONTRIBUTING.md

 Contributing to Surprise
 ========================

-Pull requests are always welcome!
+Disclamer: please note that starting from version 1.0.7, only bugfixes and documentation improvements are considered.
+We will not accept new features.

 Before submitting a new pull request, please make sure that:

 * Your code is [clean](https://www.youtube.com/watch?v=wf-BqAjZb8M),
   [pythonic](https://www.youtube.com/watch?v=OSGv2VnC0go), well commented and